priyankas8523/SDM/UserStory.md

 b) As a student I need a calculator on the screen so that I can access it for complex calculations there itself and no need to use handheld calculators.

-c) As a student I want a chat option for technical support during examination so that I can clear my queries at the same time easily without running out on time.
+c) As a student I want a chat option for technical support during examination so that I can contact the exam support there itself easily without running out on time.

-d) As a student I want instruction that I can check all information prior to examination.
+d) As a student I want instructions page in the beginning of examination which will be containing all basic rules about examination and marking scheme.

 e) As a student I want a question tag feature so that I can filter my attempted and un-attempted questions.